Dazcam/Bioinformatics-tutorials/pages/linux101.md

 ### Relative and absolute paths

 From the `Desktop` directory we can move forward using either relative or the absolute paths.
-The relative path requires you to type the adresss of your desination directory relative to where you currently are.
-So to move to the `Homer` directory, withing the `Programs` directory you simply have to type:
+The relative path requires you to type the adresss of your target  directory relative to where you currently are in the file hierarchy.
+So if you are currently located in the `/Users/Darren/Desktop/Programs/` directory, to move to the `Homer` directory, you simply have to type:

 ~~~bash
 cd /Homer
 ~~~

-To do the same thing using the absolute path you would type:
+Typing the absolute path would do the same thing from your currently location:

 ~~~bash
 cd /Users/Darren/Desktop/Programs/Homer
 ~~~

-Both methods are useful in different scenarios.
+However, only the absolute pathw would take you to that particular folder from anywhere in the file hierarchy, as the relative path can only access directories relative to the directory you are located.

 ***